 Australian leader visits Indonesia seeking deeper economic and defense ties

-Australia’s newly reelected Prime Minister Anthony Albanese is meeting with Indonesian President Prabowo Subianto
+Australia’s newly reelected Prime Minister Anthony Albanese has met with Indonesian President Prabowo Subianto in Jakarta

 Newly elected Australian prime ministers typically make their first bilateral visit to Asia, usually Indonesia.